yosrizakhama/capstone/readme.md

+    Udacity Full-Stack Developer Nanodegree Capstone Project
+# description :
-Udacity Full-Stack Developer Nanodegree Capstone Project This project is the final project for my Udacity FullStack Developer Nanodegree.
+This project is the final project for my Udacity FullStack Developer Nanodegree.

+# Motivation for the project
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+1- The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.

+2- I create a system to simplify and streamline the process of creating movies and managing and assigning actors to those movies for the  executive Producer of the company.
 This Application does not have a frontend implemented.
 It is a API REST.

+# Link
 Application Heroku Link
 https://yosritestapp.herokuapp.com/

-Application Stack
+# Application Stack
 The Application Tech Stack includes:

 Python3: The server language